danplotkin/DCGAN_PyTorch/README.md

 ## Prepare your dataset

-The current implementation uses the CelebA dataset from the `torchvision.datasets` library.
-If you want to use a different dataset, make sure to modify the data loading code accordingly.
+The current implementation uses the CelebA dataset from [this link](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html).

 ## Source Code